taustation-fan/players-guide/README.md

 When you try to attack somebody, there is a chance that Security detains you on the spot.
 The chance depends on the Orwellian level of the station (which you can find in the Government Center).
+Disabling the security cameras in an area reduces the chance of getting caught.

-If you are caught, the length of the stay in the Brig depends on the law level.
+If you are caught, the length of the stay in the
+Brig depends on the law level.
 Tau Station is super paranoid, and you can't ever attack somebody successfully there (with the exception of random encounters in the Ruins).